-So create other lists to capture your product-related ideas that don’t earn a spot on the backlog—such as a “Great Ideas” file, and maybe a “Longer-Term Tasks” list.
+So create other lists to capture your product-related ideas that don’t earn a spot on the backlog.
+This can be a “Great Ideas” file, and maybe a “Longer-Term Tasks” list.

 At ProductPlan, we’ve included a weighted scoring tool in our product roadmap app.
 We’ve found that when dealing with a finite amount of time, budget, and development resources, product managers need a mechanism to quantify (or “score”) the overall strategic value of each proposed feature or task against all of the others—to determine which will give their product the biggest strategic advantage.

-But you can, and should, take a similar system to scoring the benefits and costs of items on your product backlog.
+But you can, and should, take a similar system to score the benefits and costs of items on your product backlog.

 We recommend using a scoring model—whether based on ProductPlan’s suggested metrics including “Customer Value,” Increased Revenue” and “Implementation Costs,” or using some other system—to score each item competing for a slot on your backlog.

-Some items will earn a spot in your short priority one list (planned for work in the next sprint), others will make it to priority level two (planned for development in, say, the next three months), and everything else will find itself in your “Longer-Term Tasks” file.
-But when you’ve organized your list this way, you’ll know exactly why every item is where it is on your list, and you’ll be able to explain and defend your strategic thinking to your stakeholders and other teams.
+Some items will earn a spot in your short priority one list (planned for work in the next sprint).
+Others will make it to priority level two (planned for development in, say, the next three months).
+Everything else will find itself in your “Longer-Term Tasks” file.
+But when you’ve organized your list this way, you’ll know exactly why every item is where it is on your list.
+You’ll also be able to explain and defend your strategic thinking to your stakeholders and other teams.

-When prioritizing your backlog, one important factor to keep in mind for every task is how long it will take to complete—and that means not only how many total developer hours but also which specific developers will need to work on the task, and for how long.
+When prioritizing your backlog, one important factor to keep in mind for every task is how long it will take to complete.
+That means not only how many total developer hours but also which specific developers will need to work on the task, and for how long.